mike-sierra/deotp/prog/06_strings.md

 # Strings

 - 'foo'
+- var = "foo"
 - 'The foo\'s bar'
 - 'The foo\'s backslash: \\'
 - "The foo's bar"
 - "The foo's newline:\n"
 - "The foo's newline:\n\ttab indent"
+- foo = "All work and no play makes Jack a dull boy.
+All work and no play\
+  makes Jack a dull boy.
+All work and no play makes Jack a dull boy."
 - foo = """string region"""
 - _here files?_
 - 'foo' "bar"